Trades and Operator FAQ

 - Community Careers Co-operative: Suncor also partners with the Community Careers Co-operative, which is a multi-stakeholder group in the Wood Buffalo Region responsible for programs assisting local students with school-to-work transition.
 Suncor strongly considers apprentices who have been accepted into these programs.
 For further information, please visit http://www.communitycareerscoop.org/

-2. What is the difference between Suncor’s Community Careers Co-operative, and its recruitment efforts for Trades & Technology students?
+2. What is the difference between Suncor’s Community Careers Co-operative, and its recruitment efforts for trades and technology students?

 The Community Careers Co-operative apprenticeship program is a collaboration between oil and gas industry members, to ensure apprentices gain varied experience across different companies and obtain their tickets.
 The program allows apprentices to rotate through different companies.

-Recruitment that target Trades & Technology students is focused on roles such as power engineers, chemical technologists and petroleum engineering technologists, rather than trades apprentices.
+Recruitment targeting trades and technology students is focused on roles such as power engineers, chemical technologists and petroleum engineering technologists, rather than trades apprentices.

 Many jobs at Suncor – especially trades – are regulated by the government.
 Trades require certification in the province where the job resides.
 As a result, Suncor can only consider applicants who have the proper certification.

-- Qualifications for Alberta: If you have successfully completed your education at an accredited institute for a particular trade in Alberta, you are certified to work in Alberta.
+- Qualifications for Alberta: If you have successfully completed your education at an accredited institute for a particular trade in Alberta, you are certified to work in the province.
 For further information on obtaining certification in a trade, please visit the Alberta government website.

 - Qualifications for all other provinces: If you have completed your education in a trade outside of Alberta or in anothercountry and would like to check your qualifications to ensure they meet certification specifications please visit the Alberta Learning Centre website.